sei-international/AMES.jl/docs/src/dynamics.md

 In the equations below, a subscript ``+1`` indicates the next-year's value, and a subscript ``-1`` the previous year's value.
 An underline indicates an [exogenous parameter](@ref exog-param-vars), while an overline is a [dynamic parameter](@ref dynamic-param-vars).

 !!! info "Potential sector output vs. potential production"
-    One of the most important variables in the Macro model is potential output for a sector ``i``, ``\overline{z}_i``.
+    One of the most important variables in the AMES model is potential output for a sector ``i``, ``\overline{z}_i``.
 Realized output ``g_i`` is equal to potential output multiplied by capacity utilization ``u_i``.

     Ordinarily, potential output is determined by investment through an [investment function](@ref dynamics-potential-output).
-However, Macro allows for potential output to be specified exogenously in an [optional parameter file](@ref params-optional-pot-output).
-This is presumed to reflect an informed policy decision that takes demand into account, so Macro adjusts import and export targets accordingly.
+However, AMES allows for potential output to be specified exogenously in an [optional parameter file](@ref params-optional-pot-output).
+This is presumed to reflect an informed policy decision that takes demand into account, so AMES adjusts import and export targets accordingly.

     One complicating factor is that potential output is for a sector, whereas demand for exports and imports are for products.
 The connection between sectors and products is provided by the supply matrix.
 Defining a matrix
     ```math